harcokuppens/CourseGradingWithDOMjudge/Student_instructions.md

 * As a student you should have received on your student mail the user credentials and the url of the DOMjudge server.
 * After logging in you can submit your source code (you can select multiple files) for a given problem.
   If your solution fails, you can see what went wrong on the sample test cases. [^1]
+* For each problem ***X*** there are 2 problem entries in DOMjudge:

+  * problem ***X***

+    The practicing instance of the problem.
+The idea is that you test your code on this problem.
+You can submit your code as many times as needed.
+It is even possible to download the sample test cases from the problem, and test your solution locally on your own machine.

+  * problem  **grading**_***X***

+    The grading instance of the problem.
+The idea is that you submit your code to this problem.
+If something goes wrong, you can submit again.
+The last submission to this problem will be used for the final assessment.
+This problem will only available until the submission deadline.

 * The time limits for the problems are language-dependent, so you should be able to write a correct solution for any sufficiently efficient algorithm in any of the available languages.
 * The scoreboard exists because DOMjudge is made for programming contests, but you can ignore it here.